Jess-Dowd/From_Portland_to_Portland/README.md

 **Intro**

-This is a project about traveling across the US.
-It is a adaptive layout that responds to different screen sizes.
+This is a HTML and CSS based project about traveling across the US.
+It has an adaptive design that responds to most common screen sizes.
+Developed with vsc and gitbash.
+Used BEM for clean code and Figma for website specifications.

 **project link**